MIT-LCP/mimic-code/README.md

 # MIMIC Code Repository [![Build Status](https://travis-ci.org/MIT-LCP/mimic-code.svg?branch=master)](https://travis-ci.org/MIT-LCP/mimic-code) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.821872.svg)](https://doi.org/10.5281/zenodo.821872) [![Join the chat at https://gitter.im/MIT-LCP/mimic-code](https://badges.gitter.im/MIT-LCP/mimic-code.svg)](https://gitter.im/MIT-LCP/mimic-code?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This is a repository of code shared by the research community.
 The repository is intended to be a central hub for sharing, refining, and reusing code used for analysis of the [MIMIC critical care database](https://mimic.physionet.org).
-To find out more about MIMIC, please see: https://mimic.physionet.org
+To find out more about MIMIC, please see: https://mimic.physionet.org.
+Source code for the website is in the [mimic-website GitHub repository](https://github.com/MIT-LCP/mimic-website/).

 You can read more about the code repository in the following open access paper: [The MIMIC Code Repository: enabling reproducibility in critical care research](https://doi.org/10.1093/jamia/ocx084).